omustafa1994/js-grid-maker/README.md

 1. Clone the Git repo
 2. Open the files and run index.html file
 3. You will now be able to run the web application!

+### Challenges
+1. Difficulty with getting the colours to change using CCS.

+### Learning points
+1. Learned how to randomize colours using CSS.